MeinFernbus — development of a web project

-In 2015, the FlixBus company incorporated MeinFernbus startup, and since then, the company has been working under the FlixBus brand.
-Currently FlixBus operates in 20 European countries on 100,000 different routes.
-The company takes care of the consistent use of the brand, network planning, pricing, marketing, sales and distribution, transportation department and customer service, while its regional bus companies are improving effectiveness focusing on high quality standards and Safety.
+In 2015, the FlixBus company incorporated the MeinFernbus startup, and since then, the company has been working under the FlixBus brand.
+Currently, FlixBus operates in 20 European countries on 100,000 different routes.
+The company takes care of the consistent use of the brand, network planning, pricing, marketing, sales and distribution, transportation department, and customer service, while its regional bus companies are improving effectiveness by focusing on high-quality standards and Safety.

 For 3 years we have participated in the development of a web project and mobile applications for Android and iOS together with CTO IT-MeinFernbus team under the leadership of the company Alexey Kolupaev.

 Development of the software part

 The software part of the system is written in PHP-framework, Symfony2.
 It all started with a stable 2.0 version.
-The project developed as we were advancing framework.
-Due to the high architecture of the framework, the availability of large number of ready-made components, we managed to cut the cost of standard solutions routine tasks and give more time to the business logic.
+The project developed as we were advancing the framework.
+Due to the high architecture of the framework, and the availability of a large number of ready-made components, we managed to cut the cost of standard solutions for routine tasks and give more time to the business logic.
 The result is a fairly powerful and flexible system of management of the transport company.